-Our law firm has immigrated over 10,000 RNs to work in the hospitals across United States over the past 30 years.
+We have immigrated over 10,000 registered nurses to work in the hospitals across United States over the past 30+ years.
 We represent over 100 hospitals and other health care providers.

 We hope that this page demystifies the process of immigration for nurses, their employers and nurse recruiters.
 We provide numerous articles and links which explain how to submit a visa petition to employ a foreign-born RN, discuss the VisaScreen requirements which include credentialing and English-language proficiency tests, and enable readers to contact nurse licensing boards.

 Registered Nurse – Green Card Process, Step-by-Step

-In order for a foreign-born RN can obtain a green card to come the U.S., she must first:
+In order for a foreign-born RN can obtain a green card to come the United States, she must first: